sidaw/nbsvm/README.md

 }
 ```

-## Other notable references
+## IMDB comparisons

-Mostly working on the largest dataset of the batch (IMDB), where maybe regularization is not as important.
+These works compare with the largest dataset of the batch (IMDB), where maybe regularization is not as important.
 Our result was 91.22% correct.
-We got 91.98% using unlabelled data in "Dropout Training as Adaptive Regularization" under logistic regression.

 Quoc V. Le, Tomas Mikolov.
 Distributed Representations of Sentences and Documents.
 2014.
 - Got 92.58%, no released code, the paper below reports that the results were not reproduced.